merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 anvi-run-workflow -w pangenomics -c config.yaml
 ```

-The final command of this section will be to calculate the ANI of our dataset with the program, {% include PROGRAM name="anvi-compute-genome-similarity" %}, it uses various tools such as PyANI to compute average nucleotide identity, followed by sourmash to compute mash distance across our genomes.
-We use it now to add these results as an additional layer data to our pangenome.
-More informations on ANI and the usage in comparative genomics can be found in the tutorial on pangenomics in the section [Computing the average nucleotide identity for genomes](https://merenlab.org/2016/11/08/pangenomics-v2/#computing-the-average-nucleotide-identity-for-genomes-and-other-genome-similarity-metrics-too).
+The final command of this section will be to calculate the ANI of our dataset with the program {% include PROGRAM name="anvi-compute-genome-similarity" %}, which uses various tools such as PyANI to compute average nucleotide identity, followed by sourmash to compute mash distance across our genomes.
+We use it now to add these results as an additional data layer to our pangenome.
+More information on ANI and the usage in comparative genomics can be found in the tutorial on pangenomics in the section [Computing the average nucleotide identity for genomes](https://merenlab.org/2016/11/08/pangenomics-v2/#computing-the-average-nucleotide-identity-for-genomes-and-other-genome-similarity-metrics-too).
 Since our genomes are quite similar it should not take longer than a minute.

 ```bash
 anvi-compute-genome-similarity --external-genomes external-genomes.txt \